gowthami-ravi/gowthami-ravi.github.io/README.md

 Sept 2020 – Apr 2021
 #### Honors Bachelor of Science
 *University of Toronto – Toronto, ON*
-. . .Sept 2014 – Aug 2018. . .
+Sept 2014 – Aug 2018

 ## Work Experience
 **Sales Development Representative at Vena Solutions (_Aug 2022 - Jan 2024_)**
-- Generated 15+ custom reports using Salesforce, identifying potential clients by filtering data based on industry, company size, and existing connections, resulting in more targeted outreach
+* Generated 15+ custom reports using Salesforce, identifying potential clients by filtering data based on industry, company size, and existing connections, resulting in more targeted outreach
-- Increased Annual Recurring Revenue (ARR) by $376,450 USD by driving client engagement through personalized emails, LinkedIn messages, and phone calls
+* Increased Annual Recurring Revenue (ARR) by $376,450 USD by driving client engagement through personalized emails, LinkedIn messages, and phone calls
-- Assessed the needs of over 100+ C-suite executives, recommending Vena’s data-driven forecasting and budgeting solutions that addressed their specific requirements
+* Assessed the needs of over 100+ C-suite executives, recommending Vena’s data-driven forecasting and budgeting solutions that addressed their specific requirements

 **Store Manager at Abercrombie Kids (_Feb 2020 - Aug 2022_)**
-- Drove a 20% increase in year-over-year sales by analyzing KPIs using Oracle PeopleSoft and optimizing store operations accordingly
+* Drove a 20% increase in year-over-year sales by analyzing KPIs using Oracle PeopleSoft and optimizing store operations accordingly
-- Reduced scheduling inefficiencies by 25% through analyzing staff performance data and aligning schedules with peak business hours, which also resulted in a 20% increase in customer satisfaction
+* Reduced scheduling inefficiencies by 25% through analyzing staff performance data and aligning schedules with peak business hours, which also resulted in a 20% increase in customer satisfaction
-- Decreased inventory discrepancies by 18% by conducting effective audits, improving stockroom organization, and strengthening asset protection
+* Decreased inventory discrepancies by 18% by conducting effective audits, improving stockroom organization, and strengthening asset protection
-- Led and trained 40+ employees, increasing productivity by 15% using gamification techniques like bingo for sales behaviors, with rewards such as gift cards and recognition
+* Led and trained 40+ employees, increasing productivity by 15% using gamification techniques like bingo for sales behaviors, with rewards such as gift cards and recognition

 ## Projects
 ### Coffee Sales Performance Dashboard